Arkadian378/IG-ISVM/README.md

 ## 📝 About

-This repository contains the preprint and (optionally) code for:
+This repository contains the code for:

 **IG-ISVM: An Information-Theoretic Filtering Framework for Incremental Support Vector Machines**